-Contributory benefits: Employed persons with weekly earnings of at least £109.
+Contributory benefits: Employed persons with weekly earnings of at least £112.

-Self-employed persons with net annual income of at least £5,725 are covered for all social insurance benefits except the state second pension, work injury benefits, contributory job seeker's allowance, paternity allowance, and adoption allowance.
+Self-employed persons with net annual income of at least £5,995 are covered for all social insurance benefits except the state second pension, work injury benefits, contributory job seeker's allowance, paternity allowance, and adoption allowance.

-Voluntary coverage for the basic retirement pension for nonemployed persons and employed persons with weekly earnings of less than £109.
+Voluntary coverage for the basic retirement pension and bereavement benefits for nonemployed persons and employed persons with weekly earnings of less than £112.

-Noncontributory benefits: All residents of the Isle of Man.
+Noncontributory benefits: Residents of the Isle of Man.

-Insured person: 11% of weekly earnings from £120 to £797 and 1% of weekly earnings above £797; certain married women and widows pay 4.85% of weekly earnings from £120 to £797 and 1% of weekly earnings above £797.
+Insured person: 11% of weekly earnings from £120 (£118 from April 6, 2016) to £784 and 1% of weekly earnings above £784.

 Around 21% of the insured's contribution is allocated to the Health Services for the cost of medical benefits.
-The insured's contributions also finance sickness maternity, paternity, and adoption benefits; work injury benefits; and unemployment benefits.
+The insured's contributions also finance sickness, maternity, paternity, and adoption benefits, work injury benefits, carer's allowance, the nursing care contribution and unemployment benefits.

-The voluntarily insured pay a flat-rate of £13.55 a week (basic retirement pension and bereavement benefits).
+The voluntarily insured pay a flat-rate of £14.10 a week (basic retirement pension and bereavement benefits).

-Self-employed person: A flat rate of £2.70 a week plus 8% of annual earnings from £6,136 to £40,768 and 1% of earnings above £40,768.
+Self-employed person: A flat rate of £5.40 a week plus 8% of annual earnings from £6,136 to £40,768 and 1% of earnings above £40,768.

 Around 21% of the self-employed person's contribution is allocated to the Health Services for the costs of medical benefits.
-The self-employed person's contributions finance all social insurance benefits except the state second pension, work injury benefits, and the contributory job seeker's allowance.
+The self-employed person's contributions finance all social insurance benefits except the state second pension, work injury benefits, paternity and adoption benefits and the contributory job seeker's allowance.

-Employer: 12.8% of the employee's weekly earnings greater than £117.
+Employer: 12.8% of the employee's weekly earnings greater than £117 (£118 from April 6, 2016).

 Around 21% of the employer's contribution is allocated to the Health Services for the cost of medical benefits.
-The employer's contributions also finance sickness, maternity, paternity and adoption benefits; work injury benefits; and unemployment benefits.
+The employer's contributions also finance sickness, maternity, paternity, and adoption benefits, work injury benefits, and unemployment benefits.